-- Housing Benefit £0.670m net adverse variance on housing benefit payments due to the amount of subsidy allowed to be claimed being less than rental prices, such as for out-ofborough accommodation and use of bed and breakfast. - Leisure, Community and Cultural Services £0.663m net adverse variance on leisure facilities - the cost of living crisis and lower footfall than anticipated has caused reductions in income at Campus West. - Interest and Investment Income £1.607m net favourable variance.
+- Housing Benefit £1.535m net adverse variance on housing benefit payments due to the amount of subsidy allowed to be claimed being less than rental prices, such as for out-ofborough accommodation and use of bed and breakfast. - Oak Hill Crematorium £0.582m net adverse variance on crematorium income.
+The service is still building awareness of its services and demand has been lower than expected. - Interest and Investment Income (£1.051m) net favourable variance.
 Interest and investment income received by the Council has been higher than expected due to lower capital spend than budgeted and higher interest rates throughout the year.

-The Outturn as reported in this section and Housing Revenue Outturn provide the Outturn as reported to Cabinet in the Expenditure and Financing Analysis.
+The Outturn as reported in this section and Housing Revenue Account Outturn provide the Outturn as reported to Cabinet in the Expenditure and Financing Analysis.